S172 Statements

 |

 The Company is a wholly owned subsidiary of the PageGroup group of companies.
-Accordingly, the interests of the group have been taken into account by the directors and decisions have been made in agreement with the Board of PageGroup plc, the ultimate parent entity of the group. |
+Accordingly, the interests of the group have been taken into account by the Directors and decisions have been made in agreement with the Board of PageGroup plc, the ultimate parent entity of the Group. |

 Stakeholder map

-The stakeholder map below identifies the key stakeholder groups of the company (employees, customers, communities & government, and suppliers), along with their interests and concerns, engagement activities undertaken during the year, and the outcomes of those activities.
+The stakeholder map below identifies the key stakeholder groups of the Company (employees, customers, communities & government, and suppliers), along with their interests and concerns, engagement activities undertaken during the year, and the outcomes of those activities.

-Stakeholder | Interests and concerns |
+Interests and concerns |

 Engagement |